leonstel/leonstel.github.io/drafts/distribution_generation.md

 What does random mean?

+Does random even exists?

 An individual entity might look like a random entity but if you take enough samples a strong tendency occurs and a certain direction becomes certainty.

 Humans don't act randomly, does this mean that if you, hypothetically, know every available param you could predict the future?

 Does this mean that our future is already written, no matter what we think as individuals it will always tends towards the general direction?

 Random is a concept to capture uncertainty, the moment you see the outcome it is not longer being random.

 **Computers are not random.**